hjake123/reactive/KUBEJS.md

 - `.setFastWater()` causes the power to use a more quickly moving water texture in the Crucible.
 - `.setSlowWater()` causes the power to use a less quickly moving water texture in the Crucible.
 - `.setCustomWater(Block)` causes the power to use any given block as its water texture.
 If the block is not animated, this will look bad!
+- `.setInvisible()` causes the power to not change the appearance of water in the Crucible at all.
+The color is still used for Litmus Paper, but the water texture will not appear anywhere.

 Once a Power is made, it may be used as a valid entry for recipes (which can of course be made using KubeJS or a data pack).
 You can also add a language entry for it similarly to KubeJS custom items or blocks.